 North Road Academy provides opportunities for children to develop appropriate skills and interests within a Muslim faith setting and the school has access to a Community Mosque to promote and support the teachings of the Quran and the Muslim ethos.

 Northroad Academy is situated in the heart of the Muslim community.

-At North Road we offer a child centred approach to all pupils, our ethos is Learn to Achieve, and we firmly believe that every child should be provided with the necessary support to enable this hence we have a purpose built centre for children who present with mild to moderate learning difficulties.
-We have acknowledged there is a lack of Islamic special needs provisions available therefore we have made a commitment to the community to provide those children with the support they desperately need.
-We aim to embed Islamic values and etiquette which may be otherwise missed and forgotten amongst mainstream education إن شاء الله تعالى.
+At North Road Academy we offer a child-centred approach to all pupils.
+Our ethos is Learn to Achieve and we firmly believe that every child should be provided with the necessary support to enable this.
+We have a purpose-built 'Centre' for Muslim children who present with mild to moderate learning difficulties.
+We have acknowledged there is a lack of Islamic Special Needs provisions available and therefore we have made a commitment to the community to provide those children with the support they desperately need.
+We aim to embed Islamic values and etiquette which may be otherwise missed and forgotten within mainstream education إن شاء الله تعالى.

 In conjunction with the Local Authority, our 'Centre for Exceptional Children' will focus on supporting students with Educational, Health and Care Plans (EHCP), formerly known as a Statement of Special Educational Needs.